BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

     - A [dialog](@ref streammediadlg) will pop up where it's possible to specify which file to stream to a channel.
 The media file can contain both audio and video.
-To stream a media file to a channel your account must have the *user-right* [User can transmit audio files](@ref useraccountsdlg) and/or [User can transmit video files](@ref useraccountsdlg).
+To stream a media file to a channel your account must have the *User Right* [User can transmit audio files](@ref useraccountsdlg) and/or [User can transmit video files](@ref useraccountsdlg).

 - **Upload File**
     - Upload a file to a channel.
-To upload a file a user must have a user account on the server and the *user-right* [User can upload files](@ref useraccountsdlg).
+To upload a file a user must have a user account on the server and the *User Right* [User can upload files](@ref useraccountsdlg).
 An *Administrator* can upload a file to any channel whereas *Default user* can only upload to their current channel.
 Read section